Route 313

 This was enabled by the transfer of the route into the London Transport network earlier in the year — it was heralded as a “new route” even though it was not!
 As such it was the first “ordinary” route to use a number above 300 — previously, route numbers in Greater London had been kept below 300, and even now they are generally kept below 500.
 At the same time, the 313 was withdrawn east of Potters Bar (Cranborne Road), the rest of the route being left to the 84, which became a London Country route for a short time.

-Ironically, operation of the route passed to LC in 1985, but the devastating LCNE strike in 1988 resulted in the route passing to Grey Green.
+Ironically, operation of the route passed to LC on tender in 1985, but the devastating LCNE strike in 1988 resulted in the route passing to Grey Green.
 GG ran the route from its depot in Dagenham (later Barking).
 The nearest point on the route is Chingford, a good 10 miles away, but one early morning journey started from Potters Bar, necessitating a dead run of over 20 miles!
 However, the consolidation of the 1990s saw Grey Green fall into common ownership within the Cowie Group with Leaside, the privatised segment of London Buses covering north London.
 When the route came up for tender in 1996, the opportunity was taken to transfer the route to Leaside’s much more convenient Enfield garage, which the route passes.

 Navigation